CLEAVERS

 Personal experiences

-When someone commits to using a course of Cleavers you see how deeply it moves congested 'blocks' in the body and the longer they use it the stronger it gets.
-I've seen Cleavers help people to transform their health and I have developed a deep respect for it, even on the same basis of how it grows as a plant, it's never wise to underestimate the scrappy little guy that gets places by dint of not being afraid of taking on things much bigger than itself!
+In combination with other great cleansing herbs, I've seen Cleavers help people get out of some difficult corners in their health and have developed a lot of trust and respect for it.
+Including on the same basis of how it grows as a plant; never underestimate the scrappy little guy that gets places by dint of not being afraid of taking on things much bigger than itself!

-To stimulate the healing process Cleavers combines perfectly with the other two great lymphatic cleansers of herbal medicine, Calendula and Poke Root.
-It also works with Red Clover to help clean the blood and for chronic skin problems.
+To stimulate the healing process Cleavers combines perfectly with the other great blood and lymphatic cleansers of herbal medicine, namely Calendula, Red Clover and Poke Root.

 TOP | HERBS A-Z LIST